Unpacking (video game): Development

 Unpacking was developed by Witch Beam, an independent game studio based in Brisbane, Queensland, Australia.
 The studio was founded in 2013 and had previously released Assault Android Cactus, a twin-stick shooter, in 2015.
 The game was first conceptualised by Wren Brier when she moved in with her partner, Witch Beam co-director Tim Dawson, in early 2018.
 She found that unpacking unlabelled boxes, not knowing what is stored inside, was an experience that could be translated into a video game.
 The two participated in the Stugan games accelerator program in Sweden, and the game entered full production in early 2019.

 Unpacking is mostly a wordless experience, with the narrative mainly told through objects the player unpacks from boxes.
-The team put a lot of thought into making Unpackings accessible: The nearly wordless nature of the game ensures that anyone who may have language or comprehension barriers can still enjoy playing the game, and many additional accessibility features were implemented.

 The sound design includes over 14,000 foley effects, with multiple pick-up and placement sound effects unique to each item.

 Release

 While Witch Beam managed most of the game's social media channels, the team recruited Victoria Tran, the community director of Among Us, to help operate Unpackings Discord server and TikTok account.
 The team initially expected development of the game to take about a year and a half, though actual production of the game took twice as long.
 Unpacking was released for personal computers, Nintendo Switch and Xbox One on 2 November 2021.
 Versions for PlayStation 4 and PlayStation 5 were released on 10 May 2022.
 Physical versions of the game, published and distributed by Limited Run Games, were available for preorder between 29 March and 1 May 2022.
 The game was ported to iOS and Android on 24 August 2023.